 Hair Redistribution Surgery performed well remains a practical option.

-This surgical redistribution of scalp hairs currently offers the best overall prospect for patients fortunate enough to have generous numbers of donor hairs
+This surgical redistribution of scalp hairs currently offers the best overall prospect for patients fortunate enough to have appropriately high levels of donor hair-follicles.

-Surgically implanting the individual's 'cloned' hair follicles will be an option within a few years.
+Surgically implanting the individual’s ‘cloned’ hair follicles is eagerly awaited n.

 Hair Restoration Surgeons are listed on this website.
 Please go to Hair Consultants (title bar).

 Graduate Trichologists who may be consulted for an independent opinion are also listed.
 Please go to Hair Consultants(title bar).